 - Inspect the Drywall: Once the panels are removed, inspect the drywall for any nail holes.
 Use drywall putty to fill the holes, then sand the surface smooth before painting or refinishing.

-3. Removing Glued Paneling
+3. Removing Glued Panelling

 Glued panelling requires a different approach to avoid damaging the surface underneath: